dsakurai/TTK-demo-install/ReadMe.md

 ~~~

 You are going to be asked several questions before TTK as well as ParaView are installed.
+The message will also direct you to the official TTK project page, on which you will find dependencies.
+Install them separately if you haven't done so.

-The default installation directory is `TTK-demo-install/local`.
+The default installation directory for the demo binaries is `TTK-demo-install/local`.
 On Linux, the ParaView executable will be installed as `installation_directory/bin/paraview` (`installation_directory` is the the installation directory you would have chosen.)

 Tips & Tricks
 -------------
-ParaView is built in `ParaView-prefix/src/ParaView-build`, while TTK in `TTK-prefix/src/TTK-build`.
+ParaView is built inside the directory `ParaView-prefix/src/ParaView-build`, while TTK inside `TTK-prefix/src/TTK-build`.
 This means that you can customize your build by going into these directories and issuing `ccmake .` (or by directly editing the CMakeCache.txt files).
 To start the customization, you need to wait until their configuration is finished.
 You can restart the entire build by issuing `make` from the rood directory `TTK-demo-install`.

 Known Issues